Get insider access

 Dyson V12 Detect Slim

-The Shark Stratos Cordless and Dyson V12 Detect Slim each have advantages.
+The Shark Stratos Cordless and the Dyson V12 Detect Slim each have advantages.
 The Dyson is easier to maintain, comes with a storage rack and an onboard tool clip, takes much less time to recharge, weighs less, and has a wider array of attachments.
 It also features an allergen detection system.
 On the other hand, the Shark feels sturdier, has a larger dustbin, and delivers better performance on carpeted floors.

 Shark Stratos UltraLight